TonyNgaiNex/hands-up-clicker/README.md

 ```

 ## What's Next
+- To make sure NBP works, Derek would need Admin role to the repo.
+Forked repo doesn't inherit Collaborators and Teams settings unfortunately.
 - Any file in this project is editable.
 You can customize it to your game logic.

 ## Others